 For more information, see Honours Atmospheric Science (73 credits).

 The Department offers an intensive, one-year program in theoretical and applied meteorology to B.Sc. or B.Eng. graduates of suitable standing in physics, applied mathematics or other appropriate disciplines, leading to a Diploma in Meteorology.
 The program is designed for students with little or no previous background in meteorology who wish to direct their ...

 For more information, see Diploma in Meteorology (30 credits).

 Revision, August 2013.
 Start of revision.

 IYS is a pregraduate work experience program available to eligible students and normally taken between their U2 and U3 years.
 For more information, see Internship Programs – Industrial Practicum (IP) and Internship Year in Science (IYS).

 The following programs are also available with an internship component:

-This program is offered by the Department of Atmospheric & Oceanic Sciences, Earth & Planetary Sciences, and Geography.
+This program is offered by the Department of Atmospheric and Oceanic Sciences; Earth and Planetary Sciences; and Geography.

-Students in the Department of Atmospheric & Oceanic Sciences interested in this program should contact Professor Bruno Tremblay (bruno [dot] tremblay [at] mcgill [dot] ca).
-For more information, see Earth System Science Interdepartmental Major (ESYS).
+Students in the Department of Atmospheric and Oceanic Sciences interested in this program should contact Professor Bruno Tremblay (bruno [dot] tremblay [at] mcgill [dot] ca).
+For more information, see Earth System Science (ESYS).